FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

 ### MSP Levels

-The split between **global and local MSPs reflects the needs of organizations to administer their local resources**, such as a peer or orderer nodes, **and their global resources**, such as ledgers, smart contracts and consortia, which operate at the channel or network level.
-It's helpful to think of these MSPs as being at different **levels**, with **MSPs at a higher level relating to network-wide administration concerns** while **MSPs at a lower level handle identity for the administration of private resources**.
+The split between **global and local MSPs reflects the needs of organizations to administer their local resources**, such as a peer or orderer nodes, **and their global resources**, such as ledgers, smart contracts, and consortia, which operate at the channel or network level.
+It's helpful to think of these MSPs as being at different **levels**, with **MSPs at a higher level relating to network administration concerns** while **MSPs at a lower level handle identity for the administration of private resources**.
 This tiering is helpful because it supports the mix of both broad and narrow administrative control depending on how the network needs to be constituted.
-MSPs are mandatory at every level of administration -- they must be defined for the network, channel, peer and orderer.
+MSPs are mandatory at every level of administration -- they must be defined for the network, channel, peer, and orderer.

 | ![MSP3](./IdentityandChainsofTrust.diagram.2.png) |
 | :---: |